-Our discretionary investment management services are particularly suited to people who want to be kept up-to-date with their finances, but either do not have the knowledge or expertise to manage their own portfolio - perhaps because they lead busy day-to-day lives or because they are enjoying retirement and wish to travel.
+Our discretionary investment management services are particularly suited to people who want to be kept up-to-date with their finances, but either do not have the knowledge or expertise to manage their own portfolio - perhaps because they lead busy day-to-day lives or because they are enjoying retirement.

 The Collectives Portfolio (TCP) is a managed service which utilises a balanced strategy, incorporating capital growth and income investments.
 This service may be suitable for individuals with a 'medium' attitude to risk, looking to invest between £5,000 and £40,000.
 Find out more »

 The Inheritance Tax (IHT) Portfolio Service is designed to help limit the effect of inheritance tax without limiting access to and ownership of your capital.
 By taking advantage of Business Property Relief (BPR) on qualifying shares you can claim 100 per cent tax relief once the portfolio has been held for two years.
 Find out more »

 Redmayne-Bentley have High Street branches throughout the UK.
 Find your nearest branch.

 Bonds: Yields unchanged as traders digest raft of remarks from Fed speakers

 17 Apr 2015 19:41

 Longer-term US government debt finished the session little changed as traders keyed off of speeches...

 FX round-up: Soft data takes edge off dollar strength

 Euro/dollar stabilised itself further on Thursday as investors digested the ECB's policy decisions...